- Annual Statistical Report on UN Procurement

 The designations employed do not imply the expression of any opinion whatsoever on the part of the UN concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 The assignment of countries or areas to specific groupings is for statistical convenience and does not imply any assumption regarding political or other affiliation of countries or territories by the UN.

 Where organizations are unable to provide supplier country information, it is reported under ‘Unspecified Countries.’
 Some tables may refer to "Remaining countries" - this includes procurement from non-member states and procurement where the region of the supplier is known but not the precise country.
+For analysis where comparisons are made between supplier country and total procurement (for example, the proportion of procurement from developing countries as a percentage of procurement from all countries), adjustments have been made to only include data where the supplier country is known.

 Use the form below to provide feedback to the ASR team within UNOPS.
 Alternatively, send an email to: firstname.lastname@example.org